therunninghub/vue-date-pick/docs/props-reference.md

 # Props reference

-List of all props available on vue date pick component:
+List of all props available on Vue Date Picker component:

 ```js
 value: {